bbauska/UofM-AdvStyling/readme.md

 or to stick to the basics?
 Share your thoughts.

 I for one think that standards are very important, but so is knowing current trends.
-You can\'t live in a bubble.
+You can&apos;t live in a bubble.

 <https://www.coursera.org/learn/responsivedesign/peer/LBzQM/optional-use-bootstrap-to-create-a-responsive-page>